 - Press the "Refresh" button on your web browser.
 This will check if it is your computer that has cached the old website on your computer.
 If this does not work right away, try doing it again two to three more times.
-If it still doesn't work, then try clearing your web browser's cached history files.
+If it still does not work, then try clearing your web browser's cached history files.

 - Check your domain on another computer that is using a different internet service provider (sometimes abbreviated as ISP) than you.
 Sometimes your internet service provider will cache commonly visited websites to save time.

 - Use Altavista's Babel Fish Translation page to display your website in a foreign language.
 Simply type in the URL for your domain in the "Translate a Web page" field and choose one of the "English to..." options.
 Click the Translate button, and it will load a translated version of your domain.

 - Altavista will use their copy of your page instead of your ISP's cached copy; so if you see two different versions of your page, you know your ISP has cached your domain and has not refreshed it.

 - Try visiting your domain without the "www" prefix.
 For example, if you have been checking your website using the url, http://www.mydomain.com, try visiting the url, http://mydomain.com.
 If you see your website as it should be on the http://mydomain.com version, then you know that your website has either been cached on your computer or by your ISP.

 Note: This only works if you have never visited the http://mydomain.com version of your domain before.

 If you suspect that your old name server settings have been cached, do an IP lookup to see if your new name server settings have been propagated through the system.
 Please read the answer to "What is an IP lookup?" if you need help interpreting your IP lookup results.

 If an IP lookup shows that your web host has not configured their name servers to serve your domain, please contact them.
 Ask them how long it will take for them to get their name servers set up to serve your domain.